Providing a nutritionally balanced diet

 Regular meals and planned snacks are needed to meet young children’s needs for rapid growth and development.
 Structuring these whilst maximising nutrients and managing food refusal is a challenge for all parents at times.
 Taking whatever time you can to plan and provide a meal/snack structure in the early years is, although hard work, worth the extra effort.
 As a baseline, it helps ensure nutrition needs are provided for, develops good cues for hunger and satiety and supports developing a diverse diet.
 In theory, this time is then available to reinforce good food choices and positive behaviour messages.
 Nurturing an attitude towards healthy eating throughout childhood begins with early experience and is best thought of as a process rather than a number of individual acts.

-Nutritional needs during the early years, for selected nutrients, are 4-5 times greater than for adults.
+Nutrient needs during the early years, for selected nutrients, are 4-5 times greater than for adults.
 Sugar and salt should be discouraged, but full fat foods are good providers of calories in the early years.
-Toddlers have high needs for iron-containing foods for brain and muscle development.
-Good sources of calcium as well as Vitamin D are needed to support bone growth and a supplement providing at least 10ug Vitamin D is recommended by PHE until age 4.
-From school-age a nutritionally balanced diet is based around the Eat Well Plate, and balancing up their needs for 3 main food groups, proteins, grains and fruits and vegetables.
+Toddlers have high needs for foods rich in iron for brain and muscle development.
+Good sources of calcium and a Vitamin D supplement are needed to support bone growth and bone mineralisation, providing at least 10ug Vitamin D as recommended by Public Health England until age 4.
+All children above age 4 in the UK need a Vitamin D supplement for 6 months the year.
+From school-age a nutritionally balanced diet is based around the Eat Well Plate, and balancing up their needs for the 3 main food groups, proteins, grains and fruits and vegetables.
 Milk and dairy foods need to be balanced carefully, so as not to displace other healthy iron-rich foods.
 Gradually adding in whole-grains, pulses and nuts; encouraging fruits and vegetables – all great ways to get in additional nutrients.
 See how to help your kids get their 5-a-day.